Food Safety Training in Red Deer

 The Issue in Food Safety in Red Deer

 Food safety is a big deal to the WHO (World Health Organization).
-Primarily because diarrheal diseases kill over 2 million annually.
-An official database regarding statistics about it is still in the works, because the factors that contribute to it are varied and numerous.
+Primarily because diarrheal diseases kill over 2 million people annually.
+An official database regarding statistics about it is still in the works because the factors that contribute to it are varied and numerous.
 Foodborne illness is not just one illness; it is used to describe diseases that are caused by ingestion of contaminated food products.

 Food can become contaminated through improper handling, where microorganisms and substances can end up on food that is bought and consumed by customers.
 This is why the focus of food safety is the proper skills and knowledge used to prevent the contamination of food – thereby making food safe for public consumption.
 The skills you will learn in a food safety course with us cover everything from food preparation to service and storage.